resvirtualis/resvirtualis.github.io/paper_summaries.md

 **Cognitive Mapping and Planning for Visual Navigation**

--summary:
-- an architecture that learns to map first-person views and plans a sequence of actions towards goals in the environment
+-summary:an architecture that learns to map first-person views and plans a sequence of actions towards goals in the environment
 - approach:
 -  uses unified architecture for mapping and planning, such that the mapping is driven by the needs of the planner, and a spatial memory with the ability to plan given an incomplete set of observations about the world.
 -  uses value iteration as planning algorithm but crucially use a trainable, differentiable and hierarchical version of value iteration.